Elim Prayer exists to champion life transforming prayer throughout the Elim movement.

 The key is not about the physical space but about making space for relationship with God who from the beginning of time longs to be with His people and connect with them.
 We know that God is everywhere and we can meet with God anywhere and everywhere, but a Prayer Room with time and place set aside can be an important part of growing in relationship with God.
 It’s a great addition to be part of continual prayer in local church life and helpful being in a place with no distractions with focuses for prayer.

-The Lift Up team believe that a prayer room is a great choice to enable a 24-7 week of prayer; please read on for some practical help and ideas.
+We believe that a prayer room is a great way to enable a 24-7 week of prayer; please read on for some practical help and ideas.

 The 24-7 Prayer Room model is simple and flexible.
 You need a space, inspiration for prayer, creative materials, and people willing to pray in one hour shifts, around the clock.
 Churches, families and communities have prayed 24-7 for anything from 24 hours to many months.